icesonata/icesonata/README.md

 <!-- - 💬 Ask me about ... -->
 - 📫 How to reach me: you can reach me via [email](mailto:long.h.nguyen16@gmail.com) or [twitter](https://twitter.com/longng216).
 <!-- - 😄 Pronouns: ... -->
-- 😄 I'm looking for opportunity to learn new things from other people.
+- 😄 I'm looking for opportunity to do cool things, work with other people and learn from them.
-- ⚡ Fun fact: I love jogging and working at the coffee shop.
+- 😅 Fun fact: I get into the coffee shop but not ordering for the coffee.